Case Study: Context Interactions & Physics Faculty's Professional Development: Introduction

 Many research studies in discipline-based education research have been conducted on higher education instructors' adoption of research-based instructional strategies, the barriers they face in their implementation, and instructional transformation at the departmental and institutional level \cite{dancy2010pedagogical, dancy2016faculty, henderson2007barriers, henderson2011facilitating, henderson2012use, henderson2014assessment, turpen2016perceived}.
-Research-based instructional strategies, which aim to promote student active engagement when learning physics, refer to named teaching practices at the core of many physics education studies.
-Examples of these instructional strategies are Just-in-Time Teaching, Peer Instruction, and Tutorials \cite{henderson2009impact}.
-Studies have shown that knowledge of innovative teaching practices does not necessarily translate into actual implementation of these strategies, which are proven to improve student learning and retention.
-Research shows that instructors discontinue using strategies after attempting to use them \cite{henderson2012use} or they greatly modify them in ways that render them ineffective \cite{henderson2007barriers}.
-This classical narrative of faculty change aims to encourage the use of established research-based instructional strategies and aims to better understand why faculty modify or discontinue the use of these methods \cite{henderson2012use}.
+Research-based instructional strategies, which aim to promote student active engagement when learning physics, typically refer to named teaching practices at the core of many physics education studies.
+Examples of these instructional strategies are Just-in-Time Teaching, Peer Instruction, and Tutorials~\cite{henderson2009impact}.
+Studies have shown that instructors' knowledge of innovative teaching practices that are proven to improve student learning and retention does not necessarily translate into actual implementation of these strategies.
+Some research shows that instructors may discontinue using strategies after attempting to use them \cite{henderson2012use} or they may greatly modify them in ways that render them ineffective \cite{henderson2007barriers}.
+This classical narrative of faculty change aims to encourage the use of established research-based instructional strategies and to better understand why faculty modify or discontinue the use of these methods \cite{henderson2012use}.